jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Super-shock speech therapy!
 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I was cured!

 The point is this.
-That's what it took for me to mostly never stutter.
+That's what it took for me to improve my fluency greatly.
 It's like night and day.
 The anxiety washed away.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.
 I often feel out of place and of two minds—like a desert fox joining a scuba diving club.

 Charles never had this lesson.
 Despite being adamant he was God's chosen leader, he was famously shy and quiet his whole life because that's how the gremlin likes it.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
 The gremlin is an asshole.